Baltimore Gas and Electric (BGE), a subsidiary of

 Since 2002, BGE has invested more than $3 billion to maintain and upgrade its gas and electric transmission and distribution systems to meet its customers' service and reliability needs.
 Its investments include improving infrastructure to reduce power outages, enhancing training to ensure a skilled workforce, and implementing a smart grid program to give customers and the company better control over energy use.

-In 2012, BGE launched a three-year project to change install Smart Meters (digital electric meters that allow two-way communication with BGE through a wireless network) for all of its residential and small commercial customers.
+In 2012, BGE launched a three-year project to install Smart Meters (digital electric meters that allow two-way communication with BGE through a wireless network) for all of its residential and small commercial customers.
+The following year it announced plans for five major upgrade projects for gas mains, modernization of its gas distribution system, and enhancements for its tree management program.